Premiership of Narendra Modi: Hindutva

 The Modi administration appointed Yellapragada Sudershan Rao, who had previously been associated with the RSS, chairperson of the Indian Council of Historical Research.
 In reaction to his appointment, other historians and former members of the ICHR, including those sympathetic to the ruling party, questioned his credentials as a historian.
 Several stated that the appointment was part of an agenda of cultural nationalism.

 On 8 January 2019, India's lower house of parliament approves a bill that would grant residency and citizenship rights to non-Muslim immigrants who entered the country before 2014 – including Hindus, Sikhs, Buddhists, Jains, Parsis and Christians from three Muslim-majority countries (Bangladesh, Pakistan and Afghanistan) – and make them eligible for Indian citizenship.
 The Bill excludes Muslims.

 Modi at the Banaras Hindu University in Varanasi.

 On 6 August 2019, the Supreme Court of India passed resolution on creation of Ram Mandir on the disputed land of Ayodhya.
 The verdict also stated to provide 5 acre for creation of a mosque on another part of the land.
 The land was given to the Sunni Waqf Board.
 On 5 August 2020, Narendra Modi attended the Bhoomipujan at Ayodhya.
 He became the first prime minister to visit Ram Janmabhoomi and Hanuman Garhi.

-Prime Minister Narendra Modi addressing at the inauguration of Kashi Vishwanath Dham on 13 December 2021.

 On 8 March 2019, the Kashi Vishwanath Corridor Project was launched by Narendra Modi to ease access between the temple and the Ganges River, creating a wider space to prevent overcrowding.
 On 13 December 2021, Modi inaugurated the corridor with a sacred ceremony.

 According to Sumantra Bose, a London School of Economics professor, since being reelected in May 2019, Modi's government has "moved on to larger-scale, if still localized, state-sanctioned mob violence".

 Under Modi's tenure, bulldozers have been used in many Muslim neighborhoods for demolitions of homes, shops and other property owned by Muslims accused in crimes or riots.
 BJP officials have defended the use of demolitions as they say properties are illegal.
 In Delhi, the demolition drive even violated the Supreme Court order which asked the authorities to immediately stop the demolitions.